openedx/docs.openedx.org/source/educators/references/course_development/Section_partial_credit.rst

 .. tags:: educator, reference

-You can configure the following problem types so that learners can receive partial credit for a problem if they submit a partly correct answer.
+You can configure the following problem types so that learners can receive partial credit for a problem if they submit a partially correct answer.

 * :ref:`Single Select <Awarding Partial Credit in a Multiple Choice Problem>`
 * :ref:`Multi-select <Awarding Partial Credit in a Multi select Problem>`